rampratapyadav/local-ai-coder/local-ai-coder-summary.md

         *   **Structured Planning:** Parses and executes AI-generated JSON plans within `<plan>` blocks.
         *   **Plan Execution Engine:** Iterates through plan steps, executes tools, supports `output_variable` for context, and `iterate_on` for processing lists.
         *   **Advanced Argument Resolution:** Resolves placeholders like `${item}` and `${variable_name}` in tool arguments.
 The new parser can handle nested objects and arrays, and resolve variables from the context.
+        *   **Robust Tool Parsing:** The `parseToolCall` function in `cli.js` has been updated to reliably handle complex arguments, including quoted strings, commas, and escaped characters.
+        *   **Argument Validation:** Comprehensive validation has been added to tool arguments in `cli.js` to ensure correct types and formats, improving robustness.

 4.  **Fine-Tuning Pipeline:**
     *   **Data Formatting:** `data_formatter.py` script to transform `agent_interactions.jsonl` into a format suitable for fine-tuning.